top of page

 My hand began to cramp as I tried to steady my knee.
 Something passed between the cars far ahead of me.
 It was a motorcyclist heading westward.
 That was when I noticed a pass through the mountains to the island’s western side.
 A shortcut to Nadeloi!
 Lily must have taken it.

-Still rubbing my leg, I turned onto the next road inland to the west.
+Still rubbing my leg, I turned westward on the dirt road.
 I couldn’t believe she’d do such a thing to me on our honeymoon.
+How could she not know I’d feel bad and be worried about her?
 I rode on dirt roads between the island’s small wooden houses, built with curious interwoven wooden joints.
-The humble homes appeared sturdy enough even though they were built atop rugged thatched trusses to keep them off the ground.
+The humble homes appeared sturdy enough, even though they were built atop thatched trusses to keep them off the ground.

 I wish Lily could have seen them with me.
 I tried my best to believe that nothing bad had happened to her.

-Children playing and chasing each other stopped and watched me as I peddled past them.
-I saw a shop worker at a small store with wooden-planked walls that sold fruits and vegetables.
+Children stopped playing and chasing each other and watched me as I peddled past them.
+I saw a shop worker at a small store with wooden-planked walls, selling fruits and vegetables.

 “Which road takes me to the pass over the mountains?”
 I asked.